a-gafiyatullin/NSU-FIT/4th-year/introduction-to-the-organization-of-distributed-calculations/laboratory-work-5/README.md

 ## <strong>Usage</strong>:
 Commands:<br>
-<code>a</code> - add new file to the system.
-After command name and path of the file are required<br>
+<code>a</code> - add a new file to the system.
+The name and the path of the file are required<br>
 <code>f</code> - find the file in the system.
-After command name and a destination path of the file are required<br>
+The name and the destination path of the file are required<br>
-<code>s</code> - stop program.
+<code>s</code> - stop the system.

 ## <strong>Protocol</strong>:
-The protocol was described in paper <code>Kademlia: A Peer-to-peer Information System Based on the XOR Metric</code> by Petar Maymounkov and David Mazières.<br>
+The protocol was described in the paper <code>Kademlia: A Peer-to-peer Information System Based on the XOR Metric</code> by Petar Maymounkov and David Mazières.<br>
-You can find this article in <code>docs</code>.
+You can find this paper in <code>docs</code>.